 The University of Colorado will transfer in as much credit as possible; however, not all transferable credits will apply towards your degree.
 The Higher Learning Commission (HLC), which accredits this university, requires that at least 30 of the 120 credits earned for a baccalaureate degree be taken in residence at CU.
 Students are advised that individual schools/colleges may have higher residency requirements.

-If you're looking for more insight into how many of your credits will transfer, contact our Enrollment Navigators at 303-315-3000.
+If you're looking for more insight into how many of your credits will transfer, contact our enrollment team at 303-860-5604.

 How many hours a week should I plan on studying?

 How many hours a week you'll need to study will vary between courses as well as between weeks within a single course.
 A good rule of thumb is a minimum of 10 hours per week, per course.
 However, we recommend that for a three-credit hour course you should spend 15-18 hours per week studying.